ml5js/ml5-next-gen/CONTRIBUTING.md

    let bodyPose = ml5.bodyPose("blazepose", { modelType: "full" });
    ```

-5. When possible, a parameter should be optional and have default values in lieu of user definition.
+5. When possible, all parameters should be optional and have default values in lieu of user definition.

 6. ml5 should throw a friendly warning when the user passes in an invalid parameter, and proceed with the default value when possible.
 For example:
    ```javascript